New products and old? – How to balance profits

-As any business, small or large, grows there comes a point when there is a decision to be made to add to the product line or the services offered.
+As any business, small or large, grows there comes a point when there is a decision to be made to add new products or services.

 This is a crucial point in a company’s growth and development and one that needs considerable thought, planning and research.

-Where the proper research and planning has been bypassed by “gut feel” or “It looks like a good idea” the chances of a successful introduction and a growth in the company are unlikely.
+Where the proper research and planning has been bypassed by “gut feeling”.
+Or “it looks like a good idea”.
+The chances of a successful introduction and a growth in the company are unlikely.

 When these questions, and they are not exhaustive, are answered in full you will have a good idea of the direction you should be going with the new introduction.

-When a new product or service is introduced it has to have the objective and the potential to do better than the existing line and to add to the company in financial terms, reputation and confidence.
-It should not have an adverse effect of the existing product unless it is a direct replacement.
+If a new product or service is introduced it has to have the objective and the potential to do better than the existing line and to add to the company in financial terms, reputation and confidence.
+It should not have an adverse effect of the existing product.
+Unless it is a direct replacement.

-If you would like to learn more about the process of challenge and question please contact Pro-actions.
+If you would like to learn more about the process of challenge and question please contact us.